tuneinsight/lattigo/mkbfv/README.md

 ## Description of the MKCKKS package
-This package contains an implementation of the "special modulus" variant of the BFV-based MKHE scheme proposed by Chen & al. in their 2019 paper: "Efficient Multi-Key Homomorphic Encryptionwith Packed Ciphertexts with Applicationto Oblivious Neural Network Inference".
+This package contains an implementation of the "special modulus" variant of the BFV-based MKHE scheme proposed by Chen & al. in their 2019 paper: "Efficient Multi-Key Homomorphic Encryptionwith Packed Ciphertexts with Application to Oblivious Neural Network Inference".

 ### What is a multi-key homomorphic encryption scheme

-A MKHE scheme is a type of MPC protocol in which each participant encrypt its input to the circuit with its own public key.
+A MKHE scheme is a type of MPC protocol in which each participant encrypts its input to the circuit with its own public key.
 An evaluator can then compute a function of these inputs and returns an encrypted result.
 A decryption algorithm is then run to recover the plaintext result.

-In this specific scheme, the decryption algorithm is a multi-party protocol in the sens that one participant cannot decrypt the result without exchanging its decryption share with the other participants.
+In this specific scheme, the decryption algorithm is a multi-party protocol in the sense that one participant cannot decrypt the result without exchanging its decryption share with the other participants.

 ### Setup
-In the multi-key setting, each participant generates its own pair of public and private key.
+In the multi-key setting, each participant generates its own pair of public and private keys.
 Ciphertexts encrypted with the public key can then be used to homomorphically compute circuits.
 For multiplications, the relinearization key and the public key must be provided to the evaluator and for the rotation, the rotation key must be provided.

 The ```mkrlwe.KeyGen``` algorithm can be used to generate the keys.
 The bfv parameters as well as the common reference string must be provided.